 This Revo C12423 has a lot of dirt in the bowl, but light output shouldn't be affected too badly - unless you were standing directly below the lantern!

 This Thorn Beta 4 is the only lantern along this road, and the only one that has an AC Ford control box above the spigot.
 There is also an extension section fitted, as otherwise, the lantern would be very low.

-At the end of the road is this 35 W SOX Revo Baby Dalek.
+At the end of the road is this 35 Watt SOX Revo Baby Dalek.
 The dimples around the bowl can be seen clearly.

 Cousins St, Blackenhall.
 On this small side street off the main Dudley Rd are three elderly columns, all made by different manufacturers, but all being fitted with top entry mercury lanterns.

 The column at the top of the street looks to be the newest out of the three and is fitted with a Prefect with a lampholder that has dropped, causing the lamp to melt through the bowl.